Hippopotamus: Classification

-The modern hippopotamus and the pygmy hippopotamus are the only living members of the family Hippopotamidae.
+The common hippopotamus and the pygmy hippopotamus are the only living members of the family Hippopotamidae.
 Some taxonomists place hippos and anthracotheres in the superfamily Anthracotheroidea.
 Hippopotamidae are classified along with other even-toed ungulates in the order Artiodactyla.

 Five subspecies of hippos have been described based on morphological differences in their skulls as well as differences in geographical range: